-For all of the years before the simulation starts, column (2) of table 4, we assign the expected Opportunity Atlas percentile of the initial tract of residence (one of the 15 tracts described previously).32 After the simulation starts, we assign the expected Opportunity Atlas percentile for each optimally chosen location in the simulation for the number of years shown in column (3).
-We average all 18 percentiles and then convert the resulting average percentile to a level of income using the nationwide age-26 income distribution for individual earners.33 The estimates we report are averages across simulated households of this level of income.
+Households enter the MTO intervention with children of different ages.
+Assumptions we make about the starting age of children in the MTO experiment and years of exposure to treatment effects once they enter the MTO experiment are detailed in Appendix C of Davis, Gregory, Hartley, and Tan (2021).
+We simulate each household for 18 years, including the appropriate number of years prior to the start of the MTO intervention.
+For the years before the MTO intervention begins, we assign the expected Opportunity Atlas percentile of the initial tract of residence (one of the 15 tracts described previously) to the child.33 After the intervention starts, we assign the expected Opportunity Atlas percentile for each optimally chosen location in the simulation for the number of years shown in column (3).
+We average all 18 percentiles and then convert the resulting average percentile to a level of income using the nationwide age-26 income distribution for individual earners.34 The estimates we report are averages across simulated households of this level of income.

-Table 5 reports simulation results.
-The table separately shows the outcomes of 8 household types that account for more than 90% of all MTO-voucher acceptances, the appropriatelyweighted average outcome for the other 16 types, the overall average and the average of the top 8 rows.
+Table 3 reports simulation results.
+The table separately shows the outcomes of 8 household types that account for more than 90% of all MTO-voucher acceptances, the appropriately-weighted average outcome for the other 16 types, the overall average and the average of the top 8 rows.
 The top 8 rows sort types by household income (column 3) and then by housing expenditure share α (column 4).
-Column (2) shows the proportion of the type in the simulations, column (5) shows the race (B = A frican American and H = H is panic) and column (6) shows number of children.
-The poverty rate and level of adult earnings of children in 000s (per-child) from the Baseline simulations are shown in columns (7) and (8).
+Column (2), "Sim.
+Share," shows the proportion of the population that is offered an MTO voucher that belongs to this type, column (5) shows the race (B = African American and H = Hispanic) and column (6) shows number of children.
+The poverty rate and level of adult earnings of children in \$000s (per-child) from the Baseline simulations are shown in columns (7) and (8).
 Columns (9) - (11) show results from the MTO simulations.
-Column (9) shows the poverty rate for all households including those that do not accept the voucher; column (10) shows the percentage of households that accept the MTO-style voucher; and column (11) shows the per-child change in annual adult earnings, in \$000s, for the children of all households that accept the voucher.
+Column (9) shows the poverty rate for all households including those that do not accept the voucher; column (10) shows the fraction of households that accept the MTO-style voucher; and column (11) shows the per-child change in annual adult earnings, in \$000s, for the children of all households that accept the voucher.
 Column (12) shows results from the MTO-R simulations; this is the projected change in adult earnings in \$000s, per child, if households had randomly selected a tract with the same poverty rate as tracts actually chosen in the MTO simulation.
 The averages reported are per-household except for the adult-earnings columns (8, 11 and 12), which are reported on a per-child basis such that these estimates are compatible with those of CHK.

-$^{^{32}}$ We assume that the household continuously resided in the initial tract of residence prior to the start of the simulation.
+33We assume that the household continuously resided in the initial tract of residence prior to the start of the simulation.
 Since this assumption is imposed for the baseline, MTO and MTO-R simulations, it will not affect comparisons across simulations.

-$^{^{33}}$ We assume each year of exposure has the same importance at every age, consistent with the results of Chetty and Hendren (2018).
+$^{^{34}}$ We assume each year of exposure has the same importance at every age, consistent with the results of Chetty and Hendren (2018).